daniel-jyc/daniel-jyc/README.md

 - 📄 Know about my experiences [https://noctowlj.wixsite.com/danielji](https://noctowlj.wixsite.com/danielji)

-- ⚡ Fun fact **During high school, the two subjects I was not good at are Economics and Statistics.
-Part of my major during undergrad is Economics, and now I'm pursuing a graduate degree in data science.**
+- ⚡ Fun fact **During high school, the two subjects I was not good at were Economics and Statistics.
+Part of my major during undergrad was Economics, and now I'm pursuing a graduate degree in data science.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">